 Conclusion

-Rating: 10/10 — The definitive 2D Mario platformer
+Rating: 10/10 — The best example of a 2D Mario platformer

 Go to our full SNES rankings →